knkrn5/Programming-Concepts/oops/oops.md

 **Ques 2.** Even the static variables and methods are accesscible via instance then why do we don't called them the instance fields/ variables or methods.

-- **Ans 2: -** [object(instance)](./oops.md#object-instance--instance-created-from-the-class-blueprint️) As we have discussed here that each instances have the different/ sperate memory with static fiels(variable) and methods have the same memory accross all the instance, **so even when we call the static variable or method using the instance, behind the hood the complier calls these static variables and method using the class name**(static members do not belong to any specific instance) and **that too these static variables and methods are not in the instance memory, these are called from their own memory** which is common for all the instances.
+- **Ans 2: -** [object(instance)](./oops.md#object-instance--instance-created-from-the-class-blueprint️) As we have discussed here in this link, that each instances have the different/ sperate memory with static fiels(variable) and methods have the same memory accross all the instance, **so even when we call the static variable or method using the instance, behind the hood the complier calls these static variables and method using the class name**(static members do not belong to any specific instance) and **that too these static variables and methods are not in the instance memory, these are called from their own memory** which is common for all the instances.

 > ## **_Access Modifiers⬇️_**